Amagasaki derailment: Investigation

 JR West is very strict when it comes to punctuality, and commuters often depend on near-perfect timing on the part of trains to commute to and from work on time.
 This is because at JR West stations (including the derailed train's next scheduled stop at Amagasaki Station) trains meet on both sides of the same platform to allow people to transfer between rapid and local trains running on the same line.
 As a result, a small delay in one train can significantly cascade through the timetable for the rest of the day due to the tightness of the schedule.
 Immediately after the crash occurred, some of the mass media pointed to the congested schedule of the Fukuchiyama Line as an indirect factor.
 In fact, cumulative changes over the previous three years had reduced the leeway in the train's schedule from 71 to 28 seconds over the fifteen minutes between Takarazuka and Amagasaki stations.

 Drivers for JR West face financial penalties for lateness as well as being forced into harsh and humiliating retraining programs known as "dayshift education" (日勤教育, nikkin kyōiku), which include weeding and grass-cutting duties during the day.
 The final report officially concluded that the retraining system was one probable cause of the crash.
 This program consisted of severe verbal abuse, forcing the employees to repent by writing extensive reports.
-Also during these times, drivers were forced to perform minor tasks, particularly involving cleaning, instead of their normal jobs.
-Many experts saw the process of nikkin kyoiku as a punishment and psychological torture, not retraining.
-The driver had also received a non-essential phone call from the general control station at the time he was rounding the bend.
+Many experts saw the process of nikkin kyōiku as punishment and psychological torture, not retraining.
+The driver had also received a non-essential phone call from the general control station at the time that he was rounding the bend.

 The speed limit on the segment of track where the derailment happened was 70 km/h.
 The data recorder in the rear of the train (the rear cars were new and equipped with many extra devices) later showed that the train was moving at 116 km/h at that point.
-Investigators ran a series of simulations and calculated that the train would derail on that curve if going any speed over 106 km/h.
-It has been speculated that the driver was so stressed about the inevitability of going back to nikkin kyoiku due to the prior infractions from that morning that he did not notice that the train was going too fast.
-When the driver did notice it, four seconds before the derailment, he used the service brake instead of the emergency brake, presumably to avoid another infraction, since the use of the emergency brake had to be justified.
+Investigators ran a series of simulations and calculated that the train would derail on that curve if going over 106 km/h.
+It has been speculated that the driver was so stressed about the inevitability of going back to nikkin kyōiku due to his prior infractions that morning, that he did not notice that the train was going too fast.
+When the driver did notice, four seconds before the derailment, he used the service brake instead of the emergency brake, presumably to avoid another infraction as using the emergency brake had to be justified.

 Japanese building codes do not regulate the distance between train lines and residential buildings due to high confidence in the engineering of the rail system.
 As a result, railway lines often pass close to residential buildings in metropolitan areas.